Friday, 30 November 2018

 Vee Atuwa

-Vee Atuwa (the rice container) and the Muruthengeya (the kitchen) can be seen at the left of the entrance.
-The kitchen consists of a small hall and two rooms.
-Near the Vee-atuwa is a decorated stone door frame which is said to be placed here by Kiribathkumbure Basnayaka Rala in 1878 (Rajapakse, 2016).
+The open passage through the granary provides the main entrance to the Kitchen.
+Located behind the granary and corner of the temple premises, it consists of a small hall and two rooms.
+Near the granary and the kitchen is a decorated stone door frame which is said to have been placed here by Kiribathkumbure Basnayaka Rala in 1878 (Rajapakse, 2016).

 The Embekke Dewale together with the building complex of the same era Gale Ambalama situated in the Grama Niladhari Division of Embekke in the Divisional Secretary’s Division of Udunuwara is an archaeological protected monument, declared by a government gazette notification published on 23 January 2009.

-The dancing girl, Embekke The Makara Thorana, Embekke
+The dancing girl, Embekke The Makara Thorana, Embekke Embekke Devalaya

 Attribution